texasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Class A Misdemeanor: Confinement in jail for not more than one year, a fine of less than $4,000, or both

-• Class B Misdemeanor: Confinement in the jail for not more than 180 days, a fine of less than $2,000, or both
+• Class B Misdemeanor: Confinement in jail for not more than 180 days, a fine of less than $2,000, or both

 • Class C Misdemeanor: A fine not exceeding $500